Highlights of the Program

 • Analyzing recovery indicators to project when and how quickly U.S. dairy prices may rebound

-• Exploring what changing market conditions mean for dairy farmers, with a focus on the Western U.S.
+• Interpreting what changing market conditions mean for dairy farmers, with a focus on the Western U.S.

 10:05 - 10:10